unoplatform/uno/doc/articles/get-started-with-linux.md

     dotnet new unoapp -o MyUnoApp
     ```

-Now let's run the application:
+Run the GTK based application:
 - Open the folder created by `dotnet new`
 - In the terminal, build and run the application:
     ```bash